MaximilienLC/gran/README.md

 # Gran: Grads, Rands & Neural Nets

-## Setting up the repository
+## I. Setting up the repository

 ### Step 1.
 Building the Docker / Apptainer images locally

-(If you are in the `rrg-pbellec` Alliance Canada group you can skip Step 1)
+**(If you are in the `rrg-pbellec` Alliance Canada group, skip to Step 2)**

 The following instructions define the full dependency installation steps on **Ubuntu** to ensure reproducibility across platforms.
 We only outline the full-guide with container technologies Docker & Apptainer (Singularity).
 However you can probably install this repository in fewer steps if softwares like CUDA/cuDNN and Python packages are already installed on your system.
 For the sake of simplicity & reproducibility, we however recommend you follow this guide.